alan-if/alan-goodies/README.md

 ## Miscellanea

-- [Alan Builder] — a [Travis CI] compliant build tool for Alan IF adventures projects.
 - [Alan Bugs Testbed] — collaborative project to report and test Alan bugs.
 - [Alan Repository Template] — A boilerplate for quickly creating Alan repositories with the right settings.